kmatthews123/kmatthews123.gitHub.io/_posts/2024-09-02-Ansible-auto-patching.markdown

     - ssh public keys for the machine that will run the ansible playbooks
     - secure password (saved in Micro Space password vault)
     - ssh daemon needs to be restarted to apply changes
-- While I am in any machine, I fixed any minor configuration issues having to do with my access. on some machines I had set all sudo group members have no password access. this was an artifact of early experimentation with ansible on my part and was insecure.
+- While I directly working on any device, I fixed any minor configuration issues having to do with my access. on some machines I had set all sudo group members have no password access. this was an artifact of early experimentation with ansible on my part and was insecure.
 These problems have been rectified.

 ---